KnightVR/XRSupport/README.md

-# XR Manager Template
+# XR Manager Support

-This github template repository includes a full unity project that is setup and ready to go for XR Management for use with Oculus.
+This github repository includes a full unity project that is setup and ready to go for XR Management for use with Oculus.
 It is adivised to instead use the unity package provided in releases and follow the 'XR Manager in a new project' instructions below.

-When making a VR unity project for use with XR Management, to save time you can generate a new github repository from this template and be ready to go!

 **Latest Unity version tested: 2019.3.13f1**